SaghiSarafi/urban_heat_landcover/GEE/README_GEE.md

 - Mean, maximum, and mean of the top‑10% summer LST (Kelvin) for each LC class.
 - Number of valid images and sensor used.

+Local summer season is used for each city: June 1 – August 31 for Northern Hemisphere cities, November 1 – March 31 for Southern Hemisphere cities (the wider window compensates for higher regional cloud cover during the Southern summer).

 **Outputs:**
 CSV files exported to Google Drive (one per batch).
 After merging all batches, rename to `city_year_lst_lc.csv`.